tompave/simpledb_exercise/README.md

 We can infer that your program should receive a string as input (a shell argument) when it's invoked, and that it should emit some other string as standard output.

 Your program is expected to behave as an in-memory database that supports a simple SQL-like syntax.
-It doesn't need to persist its data all state can be lost on termination.
+It doesn't need to persist its data, and all state can be lost on termination.

 ## Setup